dantheman0207/books-api/README.md

 All resources can be accessed at base URL '/api/'
 Each resource can be created, read, updated, and deleted.
 Each resource is assigned a unique ID when created.
+I used [sequelize](sequelizejs.com) ORM to abstract across databases.
+The data types used to define each resource are [here](http://docs.sequelizejs.com/en/latest/api/datatypes)

 HTTP POST = Create